What is the Catholic eBooks Project?

 Nonetheless, where the work is somehow problematic despite being orthodox, for example, if it proposes opinions whose nuances may confuse the lay faithful, we will make due warning.
 For indeed, even a text that is formally orthodox may pose dangers for untrained persons or for trained persons who have drifted from the grace and truth of the Lord.

 What about works by non-Catholics?

-As a general rule, they will not be included.
-In certain cases, works by non-Catholics may be indexed if they support Catholic teaching, but always with the proper notice of their non-Catholic origin.
-In the case of converts to the Faith, it may be different.
-In some cases, the works they wrote before they became Catholics may be so suffused with Catholicity that they may be included already, as is the case with Chesterton the Wonderful.
+Certain works by non-Christians or non-Catholic Christians may be indexed if they support or point to Catholic teaching (the essays of T.S.
+Eliot, for instance) or are appropriate reading for Catholics (like the works of Aristotle), but always with the proper notice of their non-Catholic origin.
+In the case of some converts to the Faith, the works they wrote before they became Catholics may be so suffused with Catholicity that they may be included with little hesitation, as in the case of works by Chesterton the Wonderful.

 What about paid or for-purchase ebooks?

 Catholic ebooks that are available for purchase are listed on a page entitled List of Worth-It eBooks.
 No ad revenue, commission, or other income is collected by the Project for indexing them.